 A Gas Generator is by far the most common that you will come across in the industry.
 Diesel generators give you a much better fuel efficiency depending on whether you are willing to pay and make the upgrade.
 If you are looking to power your household then hiring a diesel generator is the best for you.

-The bigger that your fuel tank is, the longer you can go without refilling up your tank.
+The bigger your fuel tank is, the longer you can go without refilling the tank.
 That just goes without saying.
 Most generators that you will find will give you a run time of anything 5-9 hours at a 50 percent load.

 You will be able to run for a longer time if you are using a lower percentage of its power and you will notice a shorter tank life when bumping up your power to its highest.

 If you are given the chance between choosing a larger fuel tank, then I’d always go with a larger fuel tank to give you a longer power life with your appliances.

 A big thing that people look for is how loud a generator is when using it, no one likes to hear their own thoughts drowned out, and that’s why a lot of smaller generators have the option of a quiet design.